 The recipes that particularly catch my eye though are the ones with interesting flavour combinations such as the Lavender-Lemon Loaf, Blueberry Basil Tart and Chestnut Yule Log Icebox Cake.
 It's a beautiful balance of familiar and fresh.
 The cookbook is finished off with a way for us to preserve the seasons to be enjoyed in the future.
 Lilac sugar, elderflower cordial, rhubarb compôte and lemon curd are to name a few ways.

 As you can see - I am a big fan of her book and would one hundred percent suggest that you allow this one to grace your book shelves.
 What a great idea for a Christmas present for friends and family- a definite chance to bring a smile to their faces in these trying times that we’re living in!!
 I know this book will show signs of love through well thumbed pages, smears of flour and drips throughout!

-- Preheat the oven to 180°C / 350°F. Grease a 23cm/9in springform pan and line the base.
-Melt the dark chocolate in a bowl set over a pan of simmering water ensuring the bottom of the bowl does not come into contact with the water.
-Once melted remove the bowl from the heat and set aside for 10 minutes and allow to cool slightly.
+- Preheat the oven to 180°C (350°F).
+Grease a 23cm (9-inch) springform pan and line the base with parchment paper.
+Melt the dark chocolate in a bowl set over a pan of simmering water, ensuring the bowl's bottom does not come into contact with the water.
+Once melted, remove the bowl from the heat and set it aside for 10 minutes and cool slightly.